Zabag (ancient territory): Srivijaya

 Many historian identify Zabag with Srivijaya, an empire centered in Sumatra.
 Zabag is the Arabic word for Sumatra and Java, roughly corresponding with the Srivijaya.
 A French scholar, George Coedès, published his discoveries and interpretations in Dutch and Indonesian-language newspapers.
 Coedès noted that the Chinese references to "Sanfoqi" or "Sanfotsi", previously read as "Sribhoja", and the inscriptions in Old Malay refer to the same empire.
 This contradicts the opinion of Mulyana and Lombard, who identified Sanfotsi and Sanfoqi as Srivijaya / Sumatra, in contrast to Java.

 Srivijaya and by extension Sumatra had been known by different names to different peoples.
 The Chinese called it Sanfotsi, and at one time there was an even older kingdom of Kantoli that could be considered as the predecessor of Srivijaya.
-In Sanskrit and Pali, it was referred to as Yavadesh and Javadeh respectively.
 The Arabs called it Zabag and the Khmer called it Melayu.
 This is another reason why the discovery of Srivijaya was so difficult.
 While some of these names are strongly reminiscent of the name of Java, there is a distinct possibility that they may have referred to Sumatra instead.

-The opinion that states Zabag as Srivijaya has incomplete evidence.
-Because Zabag has other names namely Javaka and Yavadesh.
-It is linguistically very unlikely if a large kingdom like Srivijaya is called with other words which refer to the country opposite.
-In addition, the records about Zabag also mention the words Sribuja and Ramni.
-The term Sribuja is closer to Srivijaya, which was one of Zabag's territories.
-If it is associated with the Ligor B inscription in Southern Thailand, it has very strongly emphasized the period of Javanese domination over Srivijaya.
-This happened when the Mataram Kingdom was led by Rakai Panangkaran.
-In addition, other evidence that Zabag is called Java and Sribuja is southern Sumatra is the change in the dynasty that ruled Srivijaya.
-The Srivijaya kingdom which was fostered by Dapunta Hyang was replaced by the leadership of the Syailendra dynasty who came from Java.
-Even if it is associated with the Nalada inscription, it is very clear that Balaputradewa is King Suwarnadwipa who is the grandson of King Yawabhumi.
-This confirms that Zabag refers to Java at this time.
-In addition, Zabag is connoted as fertile land and is closely related to volcanic soil in the Mataram kingdom.
-The term Zabag also connotes a different island with one of its territories, Ramni.
-The Ramni Kingdom itself is located on the northern part of Sumatra Island (Lamuri).
-This confirms that Zabag is not Srivijaya and is currently on the island of Java.